-The Social Media Poster gives you an interactive calendar in which you can plan out the entire year for your Twitter, Instagram, Facebook (business) and Linkedin posts.
-You are able to set both the date and time of your post so you are always aware of what content you are sending out at any given time.
+The Social Media Poster gives you an interactive calendar in which you can plan out the entire year for your Twitter, Pinterest, Instagram business, Facebook business, and Linkedin company pages.
+Set the dates and times of your posts, make drafts, and create a queue so you always have content ready to share with your audience.

 Viewing Your Calendar